 Beck Hopelessness Scale

-Used to measure the degree of hopelessness that individuals feel.
-Hopelessness refers to the psychological state in which individuals are pessimistic about the future and think that their efforts will not bring positive results.
-This feeling may be related to depression, anxiety and other mental health problems.
-Baker's hopelessness questionnaire usually contains a series of questions, which require the subjects to answer according to their own feelings and ideas, so as to evaluate their hopelessness level;
+Beck Hopelessness Scale (BHS): Used to measure the degree of hopelessness that individuals feel.
+Hopelessness refers to the psychological state in which individuals are pessimistic about the future and believe that their efforts will not bring positive results.
+This feeling may be associated with depression, anxiety, and other mental health problems.
+The scale consists of 20 items, with scores ranging from 0 to 20, where higher scores indicate greater levels of hopelessness.

 Time frame: baseline, 3 months